Home

 My New Cat Already Has a Name

-"But I don't like it!"
-If you're bringing home an adult cat who already has a name and who knows his name, it really is best to just keep it.
-Cat names are highly personal and we often prefer to choose our cat names.
+If you're bringing home an adult cat who already has a name and who responds to it, it really is best not to make a change.
+Of course, cat names are highly personal and we often prefer to choose the name we give to our kitty.
 However, keeping your cat's given name has several advantages:

-Cat Names Based on Your Cat's Personality
+Cat Names Based on Your Kitty's Personality

 A good factor in choosing your cat's name can be to christen her based on her personality or some behavioral traits.
 Or even some physical traits.
 (Hence, so many long-haired cats called Fluffy!)